Lab Adoption

 This page is for collaborators deciding whether RustScenic is worth testing on their own data.

-RustScenic is worth testing if you have one of these problems:
+RustScenic is worth testing if one of these problems is blocking your analysis:

-- AUCell or cisTarget is becoming a runtime or memory bottleneck.
+• AUCell, cisTarget, enhancer linking or GRN inference is becoming a runtime or memory bottleneck.

 Run one small dataset first: